 Taking a brand to multiple markets and sustaining investment in brand building can take a toll on resource capabilities.
 Moreover, most resources are utilized for operations and production.
 Jim Thompson needs to consider these factors before venturing into multiple markets and product segments.

 Single brand company: Another major challenge will be to leverage the Jim Thompson brand name and potentially introduce new brands in the market.
+Jim Thompson has only recently started to introduce new brands to the market in its home furnishings segment.
 Until now, Jim Thompson has been a single brand company.
 Moving ahead, the challenge will be to cautiously leverage the brand equity through brand or line extensions so as to explore new opportunities either by introducing new brands to cater to new segments or by venturing into new product categories.
 Jim Thompson must be cautious in carrying out this exercise as it might result in a possible dilution of brand equity as a result of brand stretch.
 Finding the right balance between pursuing an expansion strategy and protecting the brand equity from dilution will prove to be a considerable challenge.